nodebeats/nodebeats/README.md

         dbName: ''
     }
 ```
-*   If you have enabled **authentication**  for MongoDB server instance on your machine, then you need to create a database and an authenticated user on the newly created database.
+*   If you have enabled **authentication**  for MongoDB server instance on your machine, then at first, you need to create a database and an authenticated user on the newly created database.
 You must do this step if you have enabled authentication in your MongoDB configuration file.

-    You also need to modify the **database.helper.js** file from **lib/helpers/** directory and add the username and password to the existing database connection url.

     ```
         dbUrl = "mongodb://"  + databaseConfig.test.username + ":" + databaseConfig.test.password + "@" +  databaseConfig.test.host + ":" + databaseConfig.test.port + "/" + databaseConfig.test.dbName;
     ```

-    You also need to modify the database connection url in  **index.js** inside of **test/** directory.
+    If you haven't enabled authentication in MongoDB server, then you need to remove the username and password from the connection url.You also need to modify the database connection url in  **index.js** inside of **test/** directory.

+    ```
+        dbUrl = "mongodb://" +  databaseConfig.test.host + ":" + databaseConfig.test.port + "/" + databaseConfig.test.dbName;
+    ```

 *   Now, that we have modified database configuration file, now we need to change some inputs in the test index file.
 So, navigate to **test** folder from the root of your project and then modify the **index.js** file.

 *   You need to change the contents of **imagePathUrl** and **documentPathUrl** variable with the appropriate data.
 You must change these values, otherwise test will fail.

-*   Once you have changed the variable contents, you also need to modify **cloudinary.setting.integration.test.js**  file inside of **test/integrationtests/** and replace the existing coudinary config with the valid data.
+*   Once you have changed the variable contents of index.js file inside of test/ folder, you also need to modify **cloudinary.setting.integration.test.js**  file inside of **test/integrationtests/** and replace the existing coudinary config with the valid data.

      ```
         cloudinarySettingConfig = {